Nursing BSN

 RN to BSN

-The RN to BSN track provides students an opportunity to synthesize liberal education and nursing education which contributes to advanced critical thinking and professional autonomy in the delivery of holistic, competent nursing care.
+The RN to BSN concentration provides students an opportunity to synthesize liberal education and nursing education which contributes to advanced critical thinking and professional autonomy in the delivery of holistic, competent nursing care.
 Students strengthen their ability to communicate and build on their existing knowledge of nursing practice preparing them for both interdisciplinary collaboration and leadership roles.
 Students are introduced to the importance of incorporating evidence-based findings as well as managing information to ensure quality outcomes and patient safety.
 Students are challenged to consider diverse theories and perspectives to provide culturally competent care to a variety of populations.
 The program endeavors to create an enduring appreciation of learning in the RN to BSN student.

 The BSN program is accredited by the Commission on Collegiate Nursing Education (CCNE).